liambarrett26/Dimitrov-Systematic-SNHL-Phenotyping/search_results.md

 - MEDLINE (Ovid version)
 - PsycINFO (Ovid version)
 - EMBASE (Ovid version)
-- Cochrane Library
 - CINAHL
 - IEEE
-- Web of Science
+- Scopus
 - GitHub†
 - BASE*

 Reference lists of eligible studies and any other relevant systematic reviews will be screened manually.
 The search will be limited to the English language only.

-†GitHub is used to allow for unpublished models to be included in the review (Siddaway et al., 2019).
+†GitHub is used to allow for unpublished models to be included in the review ([Siddaway et al., 2019](https://doi.org/10.1146/annurev-psych-010418-102803)).
 *These two resources are used to allow for a.)
-‘Grey literature’ and b.) unpublished works to be included in the review (Siddaway et al., 2019).
+‘Grey literature’ and b.) unpublished works to be included in the review ([Siddaway et al., 2019](https://doi.org/10.1146/annurev-psych-010418-102803)).

 ## Queries
 ### Medline